0xFloyd/project1/README.md

 pip freeze > requirements.txt       //update requirements.txt

+when all updates are ready and pushed to github, push to heroku with git push heroku master

 Notes:
 SESSION_TYPE 	- Specifies which type of session interface to use.
 Built-in session types: